 As a result of the more than 80% ownership interest in CVR Energy by Mr. Icahn's affiliates, the Company is subject to the pension liabilities of all entities in which Mr. Icahn has a direct or indirect ownership interest of at least 80%.
 Two such entities, ACF Industries LLC ("ACF") and Federal-Mogul, are the sponsors of several pension plans.
-All the minimum funding requirements of the Code and the Employee Retirement Income Security Act of 1974, as amended by the Pension Protection Act of 2006, for these plans have been met as of March 31, 2017 and December 31, 2016.
-If the ACF and Federal-Mogul plans were voluntarily terminated, they would be collectively underfunded by approximately \$573.6 million and \$613.4 million as of March 31, 2017 and December 31, 2016, respectively.
+All the minimum funding requirements of the Internal Revenue Code of 1986, as amended, and the Employee Retirement Income Security Act of 1974, as amended by the Pension Protection Act of 2006, for these plans have been met as of September 30, 2017 and December 31, 2016.
+If the ACF and Federal-Mogul plans were voluntarily terminated, they would be collectively underfunded by approximately \$451.8 million and \$613.4 million as of September 30, 2017 and December 31, 2016, respectively.
 These results are based on the most recent information provided by Mr. Icahn's affiliates based on information from the plans' actuaries.
-These liabilities could increase or decrease, depending on a number of factors, including future changes in benefits, investment returns, and the assumptions used to calculate the liability.
+These liabilities could increase or decrease, depending on a number of factors. including future changes in benefits, investment returns, and the assumptions used to calculate the liability.
 As members of the controlled group, CVR Energy would be liable for any failure of ACF and Federal-Mogul to make ongoing pension contributions or to pay the unfunded liabilities upon a termination of their respective pension plans.
 In addition, other entities now or in the future within the controlled group that includes CVR Energy may have pension plan obligations that are, or may become, underfunded, and the Company would be liable for any failure of such entities to make ongoing pension contributions or to pay the unfunded liabilities upon a termination of such plans.
 The current underfunded status of the ACF and Federal-Mogul pension plans requires such entities to notify the PBGC of certain "reportable events," such as if CVR Energy were to cease to be a member of the controlled group, or if CVR Energy makes certain extraordinary dividends or stock redemptions.
-The obligation to report could cause the Company t
+The obligation to report could cause the Company to seek to delay or reconsider the occurrence of such reportable events.
+Based on the contingent nature of potential exposure related to these affiliate pension obligations, no liability has been recorded in the condensed consolidated financial statements.